naccdata/data-collection/docs/index.md

 ### Hierarchical

-A fully hierarchical organization can be used in a situation where data is captured as individual files from an acquisition within a visit.
+A fully hierarchical organization can be used in a situation where data are captured as individual files from an acquisition within a visit.
 In this case, the full hierarchy is elaborated with a `manifest.json` file containing the metadata.
 An example of the hierarchical structure where  there are multiple voice recordings is